Learn Python with Talk Python's 270 hours of courses

 39:42 He keeps being right.
 It's crazy.
 And that is totally crazy. totally crazy.
 Yeah.
 I would love to see us go.
 Go there.
 Even with that warning, maybe I don't know.
 The problem is once you go there, the clock is ticking for at least very small microbiotic

-40:00 Well, there are mission proposals like this thing called Jupiter Express where they want to put a lander down on the ice close to one of those cracks.
+40:00 Well, there are mission proposals like this thing called Jupyter Express where they want to put a lander down on the ice close to one of those cracks.
 They want to melt their way through the ice and drop a submarine down yeah, and motor around their space heater, you're gonna need right at Radio thermal generator, which generally what they use out there anyway, because there's not enough sunlight to really make solar work.
 And most of those rtgs generate four to one heat to electricity.
 So your typical RTG, like the one that's on the Curiosity rover on Mars, is generally 100 watts of electricity, and 400 watts of thermal of heat, so you could get a big one, and put it down on that ice.
 And it's not only making electricity, so it's still able communicate to the surface, but it's also generating enough heat that instead of you trying to dissipate it, you're actually pumping it into the ice to melt your way through it.
 Yeah.
 Now you get into question like, knowing what we know now that this almost certainly liquid water on there, and it's caused by these tidal effects.
 That which means there's cracks in that core.
 If it's warm enough, maybe this hydrothermal vents down there and knowing what we find in our hydrothermal vents.
 We find in there, hydrothermal vents.
 Yeah, it's exciting.
 It's absolutely exciting.
 Mm hmm.
 Another place that's in this kind of realm is Saturn and its moons.
 Mm hmm.
 So you know, the GALILEO mission was the late 80s, early 90s.
 Cassini was one of the last of what they called the great observatories, they built these huge spacecraft.
 They don't build them this big anymore.
 He said he was a tank and arguably arguably one of the largest explorer spacecraft ever built.
 There's literally the size and weight of a large school bus of a full size box, right, you know, almost six metric tons.
 Wow.
 That's like four cars or three cars.
 Yeah, a huge machine and left in the late 90s got to Saturn in 2004 operated for 13 years.
 It was originally planned for three year mission, but they kept extending it.
 And in fact, they intentionally deorbited it because what they found in the moon system of Saturn was so profound that they weren't willing to take a chance that Cassini might accidentally crash into one of the moons when they lost control of it when it ran out of fuel.
 And so instead, they intentionally deorbited it into Saturn's atmosphere.
 And it sent data right up until it lost control had enough of the atmosphere that started to spin.
 But the story of Saturn's at the exploration the main course the big one was the see Titan.
 And Titan is the largest moon in the souls of Titan is larger than Mercury, you know, a B planet, except that it happens to be orbiting a gas giant.
 And the Voyager missions had imaged it well enough that they knew it had it was completely clouded over credibly dense atmosphere on it.
 And so they had a lander on the Cassini mission called the Huygens probe to land on the surface of Titan.
 And what it found this great video, they composed of all of the photographs of that the Huygens probe toe as it descended by parachute, down to the surface, it looks like a wet world.
 The problem is, it is extraordinarily cold, I guess it's that negative 209 degrees Fahrenheit in the surface.
 So like, bring a jacket, right?
 It's cold.
 And so the atmosphere is almost entirely nitrogen, with traces of ethane and methane.
 And in fact, there's Ethan and may think clouds that rain onto the surface and cause erosion.
 And there are lakes, bodies of liquid on the surface of Titan, it's just they happen to be the liquid methane, oxygen, it's cold enough that oxygen is frozen solid there.
 So you would be able to mine oxygen, if you get there and the atmosphere, the pressure on the surface there is about 10 times sea level charge.
 10 bar is the atmosphere is thicker, it's very thick.
 And again, it's decent size, not a huge thing, but it's big enough, but you see gravity's low enough in your atmosphere stick enough that if you could get a warm enough coat and a respirator so you could breathe, you could probably strap a couple of wings onto your arms and fly.
 Just flap it'd be enough you've got enough atmosphere to push against and a low enough gravity you could probably fly around tight.
 Wow, that would be insane.
 It'd be like kind of like swimming.
 But yeah, in the whole sky.
 The problem is that that level of cold everything is brittle and hard.
 And yeah, it would be very challenging to function there but it is if you were picking candidates for places that humans could live that's one of them.
 We just have to solve certain challenge you know, non trivial problems.
 But they atmosphere is thick.
 Is there life there?
 It's awfully cold.
 The water there is water.
 Absolutely water ice, but it will be like rock so intensely hard.
 Yeah, so maybe, maybe not.
 Who knows.
 But that was the you know what their plan for Cassini was obviously to drop the Huygens probe on on Titan because this amazing moon but they were generally going to image all the moons they wanted to find some Europa and so forth.
 And it was the sedulous stole the show.
 Yeah, absolutely.

 45:00 Instead of this is the sixth largest moon of Saturn, so it wasn't high on the rank they expected it.
 Well, the only thing it was interesting about it satellites going in with Cassini was it had the highest albedo of any moon.
 So it was incredibly white, very reflective.
 So it was expected that it was gradually white because it was a nice ball, it was just covered in ice.
 And so it reflected a lot of light.
 And so, after a few orbits in from the initial mission, one of those orbits was going to get close enough to unsettle us It almost as an afterthought, like I would just snap a couple of pictures of the satellites, like they weren't planning on doing anything substantial and sedulous.
 And then one of those pictures when they got it back, there was a cryo geyser erupting on the southern half of unsettled us.
 And it was visible in the photograph, right?
 It was they were somehow between the like the sun, and then instead of instead of this, and then the spaceship, right, so they caught it in the light, they caught it in the light, they could see the cry, and it again, totally unexpected.
 And to NASA's credit, they rewrote the mission at that point.